rali-udem/json-rnc/README.md

 If the JSON file has objects spanning many lines of the input, its format can be reorganized with this filter that reads the standard input for JSON objects and outputs each JSON object on a single line.
 Newlines within strings are replaced with `\n` so that they are correctly read back.
 This is the process used by the *-s* command argument of the validator.

 This process can be slow for dealing with a single JSON object spanning thousands of lines (e.g. a dictionary with many entries).
-In this case, it will be more efficient to use the following Unix filter:
+In this case, it will be more efficient to use the *--slurp" argument or the following Unix filter:

 ```
 tr -d '\n' < f.json | ./ValidateJsonRnc.py schema.jsonrnc